deniseleechewwoon/project-1/README.md

 ## UX

 The target audience for the website are consumers looking for professinal photographers and photography enthusiasists.
-Eventually, I hope to achieve the intent of converting viewers of the website into company customers or other photography collaborations.
+Eventually, I hope to achieve the intent of converting viewers of the website into company customers or potential photography collaborations.

-In order to achieve the intent, the wesbite uses clean, minimalist yet attention seeking elements to capture and leave a deep impression on the viewers.
+In order to achieve the intent, the wesbite uses clean, minimalist yet attention seeking elements to capture and leave a impression on the viewers.
 This will portray a forthright, passionate yet sincere image for the company.
-A four-colour palette consisting of both warm and cool colours was maintained throughout the whole website design.
-This
+A four-colour palette scheme consisting of both warm and cool colours was maintained throughout the whole website design.
 The design concept comes with the intent to let the users feel the passion of the company.
-Concurrently, it strives to maintain a certain degree of professionalism by maintaining the minimalist look and feel of the whole webpage.
+Concurrently, it strives to maintain a certain degree of professionalism by maintaining the minimalist look and feel of the whole website.
+This is consistent and evdident through the initial sketching of wireframe.
+A copy of the sketch may be viewed [here](https://drive.google.com/open?id=1v517SFDDMVm5ZJ5zaNFKmwJi8O_Qc_-k)

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.